COG3 Seminar: Ruth Varner (University of New Hampshire)

 About the Speaker

-Ruth Varner is an Associate Professor in the Earth Systems Research Center of the Institute for the Study of Earth, Oceans, and Space, and in the Department of Earth Sciences.
-She is also the Director of the Joan and James Leitzel Center for Mathematics, Science, and Engineering Education at the University of New Hampshire.
+Ruth Varner is a Professor of Biogeochemistry in the Earth Systems Research Center of the Institute for the Study of Earth, Oceans, and Space, and in the Department of Earth Sciences.
+She is also the Director of the Earth Systems Research Center and the Joan and James Leitzel Center for Mathematics, Science, and Engineering Education at the University of New Hampshire.
+She received a B.S. in Geology from Hartwick College in 1991, an M.S. in Hydrology (1993, UNH) and a Ph.D. in Geochemical Systems (2000, UNH).
+In recognition of her excellence in research and mentoring, Ruth was awarded the Elizabeth Sulzman Award from the Biogeosciences section of the American Geophysical Union in 2015.
+At UNH, Ruth was recently awarded the UNH’s Faculty Excellence award for the 2016 Outstanding Associate Professor and has also received the Class of 1940 Professorship for 2016-2018.

 Her research experience at UNH began with developing a gas chromatography/cryo-focusing technique to quantify methyl bromide in ambient air samples.
 This work led to the discovery of soil as a significant biological sink of atmospheric methyl bromide.
 This research also led to the discovery of freshwater wetlands as a source of methyl bromide and methyl chloride to the atmosphere.
 Her work at UNH also includes carbon dioxide, methane and nitrous oxide exchange using autochamber technology in terrestrial ecosystems: boreal (BOREAS, NASA), temperate and tropical forests (LBA, NASA).
-Currently, her research focus is on the measurement of trace gas emissions from agricultural and wetland ecosystems with funded projects from the USDA, USGS and NSF.
-Ruth is also the Director of the Northern Ecosystems Research for Undergraduates program, an NSF funded REU site.
+Currently, her research focus is on the measurement of trace gas emissions from agricultural, temperate wetland and permafrost ecosystems with funded projects from the USDA, NSF, and NASA ABoVE.
+Ruth is also the former Director of the Northern Ecosystems Research for Undergraduates program, an NSF funded REU site.

 About this Seminar